mathieucans/snail-race-kata/snail-race-bet/Instructions.md

 ## Step 2: Contract test a readonly dependency
 1. Use test to implement the RaceResultProvider interface based on the real server
-2. Use the same tests to implement a FakeRaceResultProvider that have same behaviour
+2. Use the same tests to implement a RaceResultProviderFake that have same behaviour

 ## Step 3: Use simulators to write application test following the business rules